skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 Serialization is more complicated and difficult than encoding, and it's beyond the scope of this post.
 We'll be spending our time with the step closest to the network: Encoding.

-## How Sockets Think
+## How TCP Sockets Think
-As outlined beautifully by [Stephen Cleary](http://blog.stephencleary.com/2009/04/message-framing.html), this is the fundamental disconnect that causes issues for developers when considering the network: **we think in messages, but sockets think in streams.**
+As outlined beautifully by [Stephen Cleary](http://blog.stephencleary.com/2009/04/message-framing.html), this is the fundamental disconnect that causes issues for developers when considering the network: **we think in messages, but TCP sockets think in streams.**

 Let's repeat that, because it's the basis of everything that follows: